BPiskulak/currency-calculator/README.md

 Show examples of usage:
 `put-your-code-here`

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?

-## Inspiration
-Add here credits.
-Project inspired by..., based on...
+The project is in progress and will be further expanded.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [Bogusław Piskulak](boguslaw.piskulak@gmail.com/) - feel free to contact me!